Saturday, October 30, 2010

 Mosaic outside the seat of Les amis de la Commune

-A Polish nobleman exiled for participating in the insurrection of 1863, he has survived in Paris by lighting street lamps, then as a typographer.
+The Polish nobleman exiled for participating in the insurrection of 1863 had survived in Paris by lighting street lamps, then as a typographer.

-La Commune defeated, he manages to escape Paris and flees to England.
-With the help of Marx, Engels and Polish refugees he founds a printing establishment and publishes Lissagary's account.
-He returns to Paris in 1885, where he dies poverty-stricken in 1908).
+La Commune defeated, he managed to escape Paris and fled to England.
+With the help of Marx, Engels and Polish refugees he founded a printing establishment and published Lissagary's account.
+He returned to Paris in 1885, where he died deeply admired by the Polish community but extremely poor (in 1908).

 # # #